MelmothTheWanderer/P03-Hangman/README.md

 - Checking those guesses to see if it is a hit or a miss
 - Resetting the game and restoring default values
 - ASking the player whether they would like to continue.

+### Testing:

+I have done the following to test for my project:

+- I passed my code through the PEP8 linter and corrected anything that the linter showed up , which was mostly just whitespace and too many empty lines between code.
+- I tried every method of input to mmake sure that the code wasn't throwing any unexpected errors.
+- I played the game many many times on my Linux terminal as I was coding my project and many times afterwards, including on Heroku (where the project was deployed)
+- I got my friends and family to play the game a couple of times to see if they could see something that I had missed.

+### Bugs:

+- At one point there was a bug where the logo would print twice.
+- I had to ammend the code so that special characters like "@" and "!" and so on where not permissible.
+- There was a bug where the user would have to select "n" multiple times in order to exit the program.

+#### Remaining bugs:
+No remaining bugs.

+### Validator testing:
+-PEP8
+    -No errors.
+Everything good.

+### Deployment:

+I deployed my code on Heroku using the CodeInstitute's template.
+The steps involved in doing so were:

+- Create an account of Heroku or just log in if you already have one.
+- Create a new app
+- Give your app a unique name, it can't be something that has been used before.
+- Pick your country and go ahead and click the "Create App" button
+- Add the Python3 and NodeJS buildpacks in the settings.
+- Click on deploy using Github as the method
+- Search for the name of your project in t   he search bar
+- Click to enable automatic updates from your Github
+- Deploy from main branch

+### Credits:

+- Code Institute for the validator and the template.
+- My Code Institute Mentor Derek who pointed out bugs and suggested improvements.
+- My wife for the 50 or so cups of tea it took to make this project.